TB-Modeling/snap-onedrive-report-aggregator/README.md

 2. Enter command: `snap-tam`

 ## Configuration
 When running for the first time, you will be asked to enter the path to your OneDrive installation.
 What you enter will be stored in the config file.
+If you have trouble getting the path to the folder, here are some instructions that you can use, depending on your OS: [Mac](https://www.switchingtomac.com/tutorials/osx/5-ways-to-reveal-the-path-of-a-file-on-macos/) || [Windows](https://www.laptopmag.com/articles/show-full-folder-path-file-explorer)

 You can also edit the config file in order to update any changed or incorrectly entered information.
 Additional options for further customization are also available.